njain1985/Kuma-Service-Mesh-Observability/app/README.md

-# Marketplace Frontend Monitoring
+# Marketplace New Relic Instrumented Frontend App docker image creation step

-Firstly, browser agent activation is generally extremely simple and doesn't require manual copy + paste script with some exceptions (like in the case of NODEJS app services)
+First, browser agent activation is generally extremely simple and doesn't require manual copy + paste script with some exceptions (like in the case of NODEJS app services)

 ### Build the Frontend docker image with the New Relic Browser (RUM) Agent baked in